itu-bioinformatics-database-lab/biomarkX/README.md

 * **Automated Reporting:** Download a comprehensive PDF report of your entire analysis workflow.

 ## 🚀 Getting Started

-This repository contains the source code for the frontend and backend components of BioMark-X.

 ### 1. Prerequisites
 Before running the application, ensure you have the following installed on your system: